upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 ### Chain configurations together

-Because configurations enable you to declare dependencies on other configurations, you are enabled to use a building blocks pattern.
-Rather than put every API that you want to create into a single configuration OR duplicate definitions of APIs across multiple configurations, you can improve reusability by logically structuring your configurations and composing them into larger or smaller packages, depending on your need.
+Because configurations enable you to declare dependencies on other configurations, you can use a building blocks pattern: rather than put every API that you want to create into a single configuration OR duplicate definitions of APIs across multiple configurations, you can improve reusability by logically structuring your configurations and composing them into larger or smaller packages, depending on your need.

 For example, you could define configurations based on the scope of the APIs: